 In the remaining time, complete one or more of the following ideas in class.
-Review the student guides, or send them home at the end of the day as a review.
-Review the Trail Guides and stamp for attendance (or stamp during snack time).
+Review the student guides and/or Trail Guides (or send home at the end of the day as a review).
+Stamp the Trail Guides for attendance, or have group guides do so with the kids at snack time.
 Pass out the W=H+D and Tembo bookmarks, or have group guides pass them out at the end of the day.